Failed Your Driving Test Twice? Making the Third Count

 A learner books their third UK driving test with the quiet expectation that the third time will be the charm.
-The retake-patterns research at PassRates.uk says attempt three passes at 46 percent, almost identical to attempt two at 47 percent, and only one percentage point above attempt one for repeat candidates.
-The plateau holds through attempt four (45 percent) before breaking down at attempt five.
+Industry estimates of retake patterns suggest attempt three passes at broadly the same rate as attempt two, only marginally above attempt one for repeat candidates, with the plateau tending to hold through attempt four before breaking down at attempt five.
+These per-attempt figures are not published in the DVSA centre dataset and should be read as indicative rather than official.
 If you treat the third attempt as an automatic step-up from attempt two, you book the same test under the same conditions and get the same result.
-Reading the retake-patterns curve correctly is the difference between an expensive retry loop and a genuine reset.
+Reading the retake pattern correctly is the difference between an expensive retry loop and a genuine reset.

 - Attempt 1 pass rate